diasdmhub/Intelbras_NVR_Zabbix_Template/README.md

 ### TESTED AS IS

 <p><b>
-  Esta template foi testada somente com o NVR Intelbras "NVD 3116 P".
-Pode funcionar em outros NVRs Intelbras ou Dahua também.
+  Esta template foi testada somente com os NVRs Intelbras "NVD 3116 P" e "NVD 3316 P".
+Deve funcionar em outros de NVRs Intelbras ou Dahua também.
-  <BR><i>This template was tested only with Intelbras NVR "NVD 3116 P".
-It might work with other Intelbras or Dahua NVRs as well.</i>
+  <BR><i>This template was tested only with Intelbras NVR "NVD 3116 P" and "NVD 3316 P".
+It should work with other Intelbras or Dahua NVRs as well.</i>

   Observações são bem-vindas.
   <BR><i>Feedbacks are welcome.</i>